nubarium/-Biometric-SDK-Web/README.md

 ### Before you begin

 - Get the Nubarium Key or API Credentials.
 It is required to successfully initialize the SDK.
-- Implement the REST API call in your back-end to generate the token.
+- Implement the REST API call in your back-end to generate the [JWT token](https://github.com/nubarium/-Biometric-SDK-Web/blob/main/JWT.md).
 - All the steps in this document are mandatory unless stated otherwise.

 ## Initializing the SDK